Imymab/FA-AraBERT-Classifier/README.md

-# FA-AraBERT: Arabic First-Aid Query Classifier
+# FA-AraBERT: First-Aid AraBERT Classifier

-This repository provides the code, documentation, and usage examples associated with **FA-AraBERT**, an Arabic binary text classification model designed to detect whether a user query is related to first aid.
+This repository provides the code, documentation, and usage examples associated with **FA-AraBERT**, an Arabic binary text classification model designed to detect whether a user query is related to first-aid.
 The classifier constitutes the intent detection and safety filtering component of an MSA First-Aid Chatbot pipeline.

-Two models are provided and evaluated in this project: **FA-AraBERTv2** and **FA-AraBERTv0.2**, both fine-tuned from AraBERT base models.
+Two models are provided and evaluated in this project: **FA-AraBERTv2** and **FA-AraBERTv0.2**, both fine-tuned on FALAH-Mix dataset from AraBERT base models.
 These classifiers were systematically compared under multiple training configurations in order to select the most suitable model for deployment.

 Importantly, this GitHub repository is **intentionally lightweight**.
 The trained model weights (≈500 MB) and tokenizer artifacts are hosted on the Hugging Face Model Hub, which is the recommended platform for distributing large pretrained models.